Grizzly bears, brown bears, Kodiak bears, whatever you want to call them, they’re all the same in at least one regard.

-Feasting on over 30 pounds of food per day, the enormous bears will take in anything from berries to vulnerable grizzly cubs, and when another bear gets in their way, they’re certainly not afraid to square up and protect what’s theirs or go get what they want to be theirs.
+Feasting on over 30 pounds of food per day, these enormous beasts will take in anything from berries to vulnerable cubs, and when another bear gets in their way, they’re certainly not afraid to square up and protect what’s theirs or go get what they want to be theirs.

-Grizzly Man is a Werner Herzog documentary from 2005, which used footage from numerous sources, but focused around what was captured by Timothy Treadwell and his girlfriend Amie Huguenard over the last 5 years they spent studying them in person.
+Grizzly Man is a Werner Herzog documentary from 2005, which used footage from numerous sources, but focused around what was captured by Timothy Treadwell and his girlfriend Amie Huguenard over the final 5 years they spent studying bears in person.

 Tragically, they were killed by a grizzly bear while in Katmai National Park in Alaska in 2003.
 Audio of their fatal attack was captured by one of their cameras, but was never released.

-The horror of that aside, the couple did capture some absolutely amazing imagery, including an epic battle between two Alaksna brown bears which proves it’s not always the bigger that wins.
+The horror of that aside, the couple did capture some absolutely amazing imagery, including an epic battle between two Alaskan brown bears which proves it’s not always the bigger one that wins.

 It appears the smaller of the bears was just chilling out and laying on the ground when the larger approached and immediately escalated the situation, maybe believing his size alone would scare him off.